How anonymous are cryptocurrencies like Bitcoin?

 That kind of move doesn’t “stop crime”; it mostly creates chaos for regular people and pushes activity into other channels.

-Let’s also ignore that if cash becomes inconvenient, criminals don’t just give up.
+If cash becomes inconvenient, criminals do not simply give up.
 They can trade in gold, silver, oil, diamonds… or even boring everyday goods with predictable resale value.

 One famous example: Tide detergent becoming a kind of “street currency” in some places, because it’s easy to steal, easy to resell, and widely in demand.

-Let’s also turn a blind eye to the fact that black markets often exist because “official” markets fail people.
+Black markets also exist because “official” markets fail people.

 • When shelves are empty, food gets traded informally.